Educational Access Television

 Both available on AT&T U-VERSE

 San Francisco's educational access television channels (EATV1 & EATV2) are programmed in the public interest by City College of San Francisco and the San Francisco Unified School District.

 EATV programming is distributed from City College of San Francisco's Broadcast Electronic Media Arts Department facilities located in theCreative Arts Extension Building on City College of San Francisco's Ocean Campus.
 Production facilities are located on both the Ocean and Mission Campuses.

 Our primary goal is to extend learning opportunities by cablecasting diverse and quality educational television for all San Francisco communities.

-Click on the links to the right to find out more about EATV, our
+Click on the links to the left to find out more about EATV, our programs and partnerships.

 EATV has been collaboratively programmed through a partnership between the San Francisco Unified School District and the San Francisco Community College District.
 The channel has been entrusted to this partnership since 1989 as part of the original Viacom Cable franchise agreement, and now with its successor, Comcast Cable.
 EATV is currently programmed by the Distance Learning (Telecourse) Office and the Broadcast Electronic Media Arts Department of City College of San Francisco.